 If you often sleep on your side and want to add cushiony comfort to your mattress, this vegan down alternative topper might be your holy grail.
 It's filled with silky soft and ultra-fine microfiber to give you that full, fluffy feeling of down, but in a vegan alternative.

 Buyer's Guide: What to Consider When Buying a Soft Mattress Topper

 What is comfortable varies between sleepers, so a wide array of toppers are available on the market to suit diverse preferences.
 Even between soft mattress toppers, there are distinct differences in materials, supportiveness, softness, and more.
-We'll highlight some of the most important differentiating factors that make each plush mattress topper unique.
+Don't forget size matters too and there are variety of twin toppers to cal king on the soft scale.
+Let's highlight some of the most important differentiating factors that make each plush mattress topper unique.

 Since your pad goes on top of the mattress, it's vital to opt for a topper with the right firmness that can accommodate your sleeping position and body type.
 And even if you're certain about getting a soft mattress topper, your sleeping style will still dictate how soft the surface should be.
 Don't forget to consider the firmness of your current bed too.

 Side sleepers typically prefer a more cushioning and contouring sleep surface to offset the added pressure that this sleeping position puts on their hips and shoulders.
 Do you sleep on your back?
 If so, you'll be more comfortable on a firmer and more balanced topper.
 This will ensure even support and a relaxed body-conforming with minimal sagging around your waist and torso.
 For stomach sleepers, a mattress topper should provide extra reinforcement between your hips and shoulders to prevent too much sinkage.